JustinHurley/InterviewPrep/Algorithms/InorderTraversal.md

 - algorithm
 - graph
 - depth_first_search
+aliases:
+- inorder traversal
+- Inorder Traversal
 ---
 ### Inorder Traversal

 #### General Idea
 Inorder traversal is an algorithm used to traverse binary trees.
-A variation of DFS, we recursively call child nodes if present from the parent node.
+A variation of [DepthFirstSearch|DFS], we recursively call child nodes if present from the parent node.
 The main thing is that we "visit" the node between making the recursive call on the left and right subtrees.
-The main benefit of traversing this way is that when we are given a valid BST, we can use inorder traversal to get the nodes in non-decreasing order, i.e. sorted from smaller to larger.
+The main benefit of traversing this way is that when we are given a valid BST, we can use inorder traversal to get the nodes in non-decreasing order, i.e. sorted from smaller to larger (in order).

 #### Code
 ```python